 Level IV Long Term Suspension from 11 to 364 days, Alternative Educational Placement or Expulsion

 Students, staff and parents are encouraged to share in the responsibility for a safe and orderly school environment.
 Incidents of bullying or cyber bullying should be reported to teachers or school administrators as soon as possible.
-Anonymous reports may also be made by placing a call to the Division's Hotline at 890-5000.
+Confidential reports may also be made by placing a call to the Division's Hotline at 890-5000.
 School administrators are responsible for addressing and investigating all reports of bullying.
 In addition, they are required by law to report all incidents of cyberbullying to local law enforcement.